pgstef/pgstef.github.io/_posts/2019-03-01-postgresql_major_version_upgrade_impact_on_pgbackrest.md

 While it works with a really simple configuration, a major version upgrade of PostgreSQL has some impact on it.

+Immediately after upgrading PostgreSQL to a newer major version, the `pg-path` for all pgBackRest configurations must be set to the new database location and the `stanza-upgrade` command must be run.

+That command updates the stanza information to reflect the new cluster information and, for example, allows to archiving process to work.

 <!--MORE-->

 -----